Explicitly Quantum-parallel Computation by Displacements

 \section{Numerical methods}

 All numerical calculations were performed using Python.
-The numpy \cite{numpy} and scipy \cite{2020SciPy-NMeth} package was heavily used for calculations and matplotlib \cite{hunter2007matplotlib} for visualisation.
+The numpy \cite{numpy} and scipy \cite{2020SciPy-NMeth} package was heavily used for calculations and matplotlib \cite{hunter2007matplotlib} for visualization.
 Jupyter notebooks \cite{jupyter} were also used.
-The code used in this paper is publicly available at \url{https://github.com/qci-github/eqc-studies/tree/main/Q-parallel}.
 All studies reported here used a truncated full state space simulation, with variable truncation levels given in the captions of respective figures.
 Sometimes squeezed states were initialized using an analytical formula rather than numerical matrix exponentiation.
 This technique reduced numerical artifacts related to the photon number cutoff and is stated explicitly where used.